Quick Answer

 - Clean app with no learning curve

-- NFC driver ID on higher tiers
+- Bluetooth beacon driver ID on higher tiers (may not yet be available in UK)

 Cons